dk14/wolfram-mega/docs/oracles.md

 - signing capability with `capabilityPubKey` not belonging to oracle would allow woner of corresponding private key to make commitments on behalf of oracle.
 - Thus, it is recommended to derive capability private keys from root oracle private key (HD-wallet approach)

+## Foreign advertisers (synthetic oracles)
+Some corporate oracles might not wish to do PoW and advertise themselves through Mega P2P, but they would wish to keep Mega-protocol and standard.

+They can publish manifest with a list of `OracleCapability` on their website and use protocol without mempools (adopt `OracleCapability`, `Commitment`,`Fact` messages).
+But unlike regular, website-verified oracle, they would not refer this manifest in `OracleId`, nor create `OracleId` nor advertise it through Mega P2P.

+They would, however need to be reported independently.

+In that case, public org can create synthetic (e.g. `Wolfram (foreign advertiser)`) id.
+It would point to manifest, but unlike with website-veified PoW-oracles - manifest won't point back to synthetic `OracleId`.

+This would allow, such synthetic oracle to sign foreign capapbilities and propagate reports and offers through Mega P2P.

+Example: a partner)of Mega-powered trading app who decided to support let's say Wolfram without requiring them to do PoW, becomes such synthetic oracle (foreign advertiser) and would do PoW for adopted capabilities.
+They won't need Wolfram approval to advertise (unless Wolfram decides to delegate to trusted party):

+- "broken" manifest back-reference is allowed but would be marked as "foreign advertiser for wolfram.com" for traders.
+This is the main difference between foreign advertiser and delgated/original domain-verified oracle.
+- foreign advertiser is only responsible for reputation of such synthetic id.
+- Foreign advertiser has to trust let's say Wolfram to not be reported, otherwise the PoW advertiser spends would be in vein.

+Security:
+- synthetic oracle would not have access to private keys or capabiities of original oracle.
+It can only add capabilities, but won't be able to issue legally binding commitments
+- original oracle is still responsible for commitments
+- reports are filed independently from synthetic oracle
+- synthetic oracle does PoW for its synthetic id and adopted capabilities

+> Capabilities are not required to be self-signed in Mega.
+We only verify `OracleId` to `OracleCapability` link in order to compute PoW-rank

+- > It is secure since only `Commitment` (signed with `CapabilityPub`) is legally binding.

 ## PoW

 examples: `src/pow.ts`